Ecommerce Schema Markup: What It Is and How to Use It?

 • Marking up content that customers never see

-• Using fake reviews or auto generated testimonials
+• Using fake reviews or auto-generated testimonials

 • Forgetting to update availability, discounts, or pricing